 Where We Stand in the Process of Treating Diabetic Pets

 Likarda is a biotech company focused on next generation cell-based therapies for pets.
 Our scientists are developing a potentially better way to manage diabetes in dogs and cats.
-Our insulin-producing cell clusters contain insulin producing cells that can be transplanted into animals with diabetes.
-We have created a transplant for dogs and are developing a cat version.
-The transplants are designed to provide veterinarians with a minimally-invasive, cost-effective solution for pet owners who are battling the burden of managing diabetes in their pets.
+Our insulin-producing cell clusters can be transplanted into animals with diabetes.
+We are testing a transplant for dogs and are developing a cat version.
+Our goal is to provide veterinarians with a minimally-invasive, cost-effective solution for pet owners who are battling the burden of managing diabetes in their pets.

 Replacing Traditional Diabetes Treatment with Cell-Based Therapies